 Recombinant technologies have completely changed how we approach therapeutic antibody production.
 Cells adapted to these strategies are adapted to fast-growth and suspension culture conditions.
 Moreover, decades of genetic research and manipulation have created the two most important workhorses in antibody production: CHO and HEK293.
-In this article, we briefly discuss their origin, current methodologies, and future perspectives.
+In this article, we briefly discuss their origin, advantages for recombinant antibody production, current methodologies, and future perspectives.

 Early approaches to antibody production – cells and methodologies